simformsolutions/scrabble_club/README.md

 The demo will perform the following steps:

 1. Create a players
-2. Create new games with player
+2. Create new game with players
 3. Generating leader boards for games

 ## What is included?